tblauer/MapTilesDownloader/README.md

 ## This is a fork of a fork

-The original project is  https://github.com/AliFlux/MapTilesDownloader It was forked by tobara8 to add attribution  https://github.com/tobara-va/MapTilesDownloader I forked tobara8 version and:
+The original project is  https://github.com/AliFlux/MapTilesDownloader</br>
+It was forked by tobara8 to add attribution  https://github.com/tobara-va/MapTilesDownloader</br>
+I forked the tobara8 version and:</br>
  - Removed some UI functionality, the drawing of individual map tile squares, and some logging to help improve performance.
  - Fixed a crash and memory issue as described here https://github.com/AliFlux/MapTilesDownloader/issues/12